aedmark/Bonepoke-Fractal/README.md

 It does not force a specific personality on the AI.
 Instead, it forces a **System of Physics**.
 It provides the LLM with a concrete set of rules to measure the "weight," "logic," and "momentum" of text.

-**New in v0.8.2 ("The Signature Protocol"):** The 2D Archetype Prism has been deprecated.
+**New in v0.8.2 ("The Signature Protocol"):** Thanks to a {revelatory article by James and his crew. (https://medium.com/@utharian/the-layer-copyright-cant-see-cultural-slurry-vs-creative-signature-a85353e20751) The 2D Archetype Prism has been deprecated.
 The engine now utilizes a **5-Dimensional Signature Engine** to map the "Voice" of the text.
 Furthermore, it creates a quarantine zone for **"Cultural Slurry"**—writing that is grammatically perfect but spiritually void.

 ## ⚡ HOW TO DEPLOY (CONTEXT INJECTION)